Woldbye/Scrabble_FSX/README.md

 ### Missing pieces:
 * *Next_Move* - What is the best possible move.
-* Maintain scrabble board in memory.
+* Maintain scrabble board in memory
 * Maintain internal state that matches server state.

 ### Server